erinmclaughlin/Khula/README.md

 ====

 _Thank you to Dave Crossland, Liang Hai, Vaishnavi Murthy, Sarang Kulkarni, Pablo Impallari, and all of the other Google Web Fonts contributors for your help with this project.
-Continued thanks to Fiona Ross and Tobias Frere-Jones for your guidance.
-Thanks to Miguel Sousa, Tal Leming, the RoboFont team, and the other font tool-makers who made this possible._
+Continued thanks to Fiona Ross and Tobias Frere-Jones for your guidance and training.
+Thanks to Miguel Sousa, Tal Leming, the RoboFont team, and the other font tool-makers who made this possible.
+Thank you to AM, Cailin, and my family for their support._

 _This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: http://scripts.sil.org/OFL_